antaldaniel/reprex/content/event/2025-tbd_textilebase-introduction/index.md

 ---

 {{% callout note %}}
-The time shown on the page is preliminary, we are reaching out to our colleagues and friends to find a suitable date.
+Please register via the [contact form](https://reprex.nl/contact/) or via email.
+For those who cannot make it this day, we offer an alternative online webinar.
+The start time is 15.00 Central European Summer Time, 14.00 GMT and 16.00 EET.
+If you physically attend, please arrive a few minutes early.
 {{% /callout %}}

-We would like to have a light, summer seminar/webinar with our colleagues, friends and interested stakeholders on TextileBase.

-We would like to introduce in very short, live demonstrations with clickable links what we do. 👉🏾 [`TextileBase` project page](https://reprex.nl/project/textilebase/)
+We warmly invite colleagues, friends, and stakeholders interested in cultural heritage data, digital humanities, and AI-supported research to a light and lively summer seminar on two interconnected initiatives:
+[`TextileBase`](https://reprex.nl/project/textilebase/) – our linked open data platform for dress history – and the evolving [Finno-Ugric Data Sharing Space](/project/finnougricdataspace/) with a glimpse into a bit more futuristic multi-modal, multi-language graph with data, images, music, audiovisual.

+This informal gathering is not about theoretical publications (although we’re happy to send you preprints!).
+It’s about showcasing how things actually work, especially when archival depth is shallow and data quality is mixed.
+There’s a big difference between writing about data integration in a computer lab — and actually building tools that work for researchers and cultural institutions across languages, countries, and platforms.

 ## Topics For Discussion
 {{% callout note %}}
+Each speaker will present a short, live demo or walkthrough (10–12 minutes), followed by Q&A and a casual hybrid meet-up.

-1. What is TextileBase?
-How can it connect knowledge and data across musuems, archives, libraries, repositories, Europeana, ECCCH, Wikidata?
+Daniel Antal: What is TextileBase?
+Connecting knowledge across museums, archives, libraries, repositories, Europeana, ECCCH, Wikidata.

-2. Technical features: Wikibase Suite for manual editing.
-SPARQL endpoint.
-Sampo-UI for researcher comfort.

-3. Use case: The Latgalean dataset took years to create.
-We already have a Seto and Livonian dataset in weeks.

-4. Using AI & Computational Linguistics for automated research, data enrichment and novel insights.

-5. The WikiMuseum concept: co-curating international virtual exhibitions with dispersed collections.

-Each block is expected to last 10-12 minutes, with immediate questions, followed by a hybrid coffee, meet & drinks.
-{{% /callout %}}
+Anna Márta Mester: Technical, but not Deep Dive: Using the Wikibase Suite, SPARQL endpoints, and Sampo-UI for comfortable scholarly research.

+Ieva Pigozne: Use Case: From years to weeks — how Latgalean data curation paved the way for rapid digitisation of Seto and Livonian datasets.

+Kata Gábor: AI for Cultural Heritage: From multilingual NLP to image annotation and ontology enrichment in noisy or sparse data environments.

+Asmah Frederico: WikiMuseum: A vision for co-curated, multilingual virtual exhibitions with dispersed physical collections.{{% /callout %}}

 ### Wikibase Interfaces
 <td style="text-align: center;">